alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I chose to do an internship instead of research the summer before senior year.
-I was a bit disillusioned with research after running into so many road blocks, and didn't feel like I was self-motivated enough to try for a PhD program.
+I was a bit disillusioned with research after running into so many road blocks, and didn't feel like I was self-motivated enough to try for a Ph.D. program.

 It was [a good experience]({% post_url 2015-08-20-things-i-did-in-my-khan-academy-internship %}),
 and overall I'm very glad I decided to take the offer.